 San Diego weather in December is a mix of cold days and sunny warm days.
 So far this month, we’ve had a couple of shorts weather days along the coast, but they do end in the evenings with a need for a coat and Ugg boots.

-I mentioned our sunny weather along the coast, but if you’re in the inland valleys, mountains, or desert, the temperatures that you feel are usually more extreme.
-It does snow in the mountains occasionally in December but usually deeper into winter.
+I mentioned our sunny weather along the San Diego coast, but if you’re in the inland valleys, mountains, or deserts, the temperatures that you feel are usually more extreme.
+It does snow in the mountains occasionally in December, but usually, snowfall happens deeper into winter.

 Blue Skies in Winter

-I like December in San Diego because we have mostly blue skies in which we can enjoy the various holiday lights and tree lightings.
-Technically, it’s our coldest month, and we can have thunderstorms.
-The latter is rare.
+I like December in San Diego because we have mostly blue skies in which we can enjoy the various holiday twinkling lights, visits with Santa Claus, and tree lightings.
+Technically, it’s our coldest month, and we can have a few thunderstorms, but we don’t have a true rainy season

-Here are the San Diego December weather stats:
+Here are the San Diego weather in December stats:

 - Average temperature (high/low): 65°F/48°F